2016 Democratic Party presidential primaries: Late April and May

 On April 19, Clinton won New York by 16 points.
 While Sanders performed well in Upstate New York and with younger voters, Clinton performed well among all other age groups and non-whites, and she won a majority in all boroughs of New York City.

 Five Northeastern states held primaries a week later on April 26.
 The day was dubbed the "Super Tuesday III" or the "Acela Primary" after Amtrak's Acela Express train service that connects these states.
-Clinton won in Delaware, Maryland, Pennsylvania and Connecticut while Sanders won the Rhode Island primary.
+Clinton won in Delaware, Maryland, Pennsylvania and Connecticut.
+Sanders won the Rhode Island primary.

-On May 3, Sanders pulled off a surprise victory in the Indiana primary, winning over Clinton by a five-point margin despite trailing in all the state's polls.
-Clinton then won the Guam caucus on May 7 and, on May 10, she won the non-binding Nebraska primary while Sanders won in West Virginia.
+On May 3, Sanders pulled off a surprise victory in the Indiana primary, winning by a five-point margin despite trailing in all the state's polls.
+Clinton won the Guam caucus on May 7 and, on May 10, she won the non-binding Nebraska primary while Sanders won in West Virginia.

 Clinton narrowly won Kentucky on May 17 by half a percentage point and gained one delegate, after heavily campaigning in the state.
-On the same day, Sanders won his second closed primary in Oregon where he gained nine delegates, a net gain of eight on the day.
-Clinton then went on to win the non-binding Washington primary on May 24.
+On the same day, Sanders won his second closed primary in Oregon, gaining nine delegates, a net gain of eight on the day.
+Clinton won the non-binding Washington primary on May 24.

 June contests

 June contained the final contests of the Democratic primaries, and both Sanders and Clinton invested heavily into winning the California primary.
 Clinton led the polls in California but some predicted a narrow race.
 On June 4 and 5, Clinton won two decisive victories in the Virgin Islands caucus and Puerto Rico primary.
 On June 6, both the Associated Press and NBC News reported that Clinton had sufficient support from pledged and unpledged delegates to become the presumptive Democratic nominee.

 Clinton's campaign seemed reluctant to accept the mantle of "presumptive nominee" before all the voting was concluded, while Sanders' campaign stated it would continue to run and accused the media of a "rush to judgement."
 Six states held their primaries on June 7.
 Clinton won in California, New Jersey, New Mexico and South Dakota.
 Sanders won Montana and North Dakota, the latter being the only caucus contest held on that day.
 Clinton finally declared victory on the evening of June 7, as the results ensured that she had won a majority of the pledged delegates and the popular vote.

 Sanders stated he would continue to run for the Democratic Party's nomination in the final primary in the District of Columbia on June 14, which Clinton won.
 Both campaigns met at a downtown Washington D.C. hotel after the primary.
 The Sanders campaign said that they would release a video statement on June 16 to clarify the future of Sanders' campaign; the video announced that Sanders looked forward to help Clinton defeat Trump.
 On July 12, 2016, Sanders endorsed Clinton in Portsmouth, New Hampshire.